-BNY Mellon's global client base consists of corporations, high-net-worth individuals and families, public funds and government agencies, foundations and endowments; global financial institutions, including banks, broker-dealers, asset managers, insurance companies and central banks; and financial intermediaries, independent registered investment advisors, and hedge fund managers.
+BNY Mellon's global client base consists of corporations, high-net-worth individuals and families, public funds and government agencies, foundations and endowments; global financial institutions, including banks, broker-dealers, asset managers, insurance companies and central banks; and financial intermediaries, including independent registered investment advisors and hedge fund managers.
 BNY Mellon is not focused on lending as a primary business and does not have a dedicated retail bank.

 BNY Mellon is proud of the vital role that it plays in the global financial markets, enabling the markets to efficiently allocate capital by providing an infrastructure that facilitates the movement of cash and securities through these markets.
-As a global systemically important financial institution, we understand the critical function we perform for the marketplace, and embrace our leadership responsibility in terms of capital strength, liquidity risk management and integrity.
-In particular, we recognize the pivotal role that we play in the financial system with respect to payment, clearing and settlement activities, and that it is incumbent on us to ensure that the services we provide continue in the event that we encounter stress.
+We understand the critical function we perform for the marketplace as a global systemically important financial institution ("G-SIFI"), and embrace our leadership responsibility in terms of capital strength, liquidity risk management and integrity.
+In particular, we recognize the pivotal role that we play in the financial system with respect to payment, clearing and settlement activities, and that it is incumbent on us to ensure the continuation of our services in the event the Firm encounters stress.
 BNY Mellon's key business model differentiators include the following:

-- BNY Mellon has diverse streams of income, with a strategic focus on the Investment Management and Investment Services businesses. - BNY Mellon's business model is fee-based, with fees representing 79% of our total revenues (excluding securities gains) as of Dec.
-31, 2015.
-The vast majority of these fees are recurring and tend to be more stable in periods of stress. - BNY Mellon does not provide traditional banking services to retail clients other than highnet-worth individuals within the Wealth Management business. - BNY Mellon does not have material stand-alone market-making activities. - BNY Mellon's trading business consists of low value-at-risk ("VaR") foreign exchange and derivatives trading where we are focused on acting as a market-maker for our customers and facilitating customer traders in compliance with the Volker Rule.
+- BNY Mellon has diverse streams of income, with a strategic focus on the Investment Management and Investment Services businesses. - BNY Mellon's business model is fee-based, with fees representing nearly 80 percent of our total revenues (excluding securities gains) as of June 30, 2016.
+The vast majority of these fees is recurring and tend to be more stable in periods of stress. - BNY Mellon does not provide traditional banking services to retail clients other than highnet-worth individuals within its Wealth Management business. - BNY Mellon does not have material stand-alone market-making activities. - BNY Mellon's trading business consists of low value-at-risk ("VaR") foreign exchange and derivatives trading where we are focused on acting as a market-maker for our customers and facilitating customer traders in compliance with the Volker Rule.